gpdowney/lightweightLSAT/pages/reason/understand.md

 ---
 title: Understand
 cat: reason
-permalink: understand
+permalink: reason/understand
 ---

-## Your most important task on every LR Q is to UNDERSTAND the Argument.
+## Your most important task on every Reasoning question is to UNDERSTAND the Argument.

 All the tricks in the world can't help you if you don't Understand what the Argument said.
 Understanding is the foundation for everything else you'll do.